← Back to Blog

 SELECT * FROM Orders WHERE CustomerID = '123' ORDER BY OrderDate LIMIT 10 OFFSET 10;

-Just keep in mind that while LIMIT and OFFSET can improve performance by reducing the amount of data returned in a query, they can also lead to performance issues if not used properly because OFFSET has to count off the number of rows to skip.
+Keep in mind that while LIMIT and OFFSET can improve performance by reducing data returned, OFFSET has to count off the rows to skip.

 Summary